sarmadalij/EcommerceAppProject/README.md

 The app includes a fully functional shopping cart with features such as adding, removing, and modifying items before checkout.

-### 5. Secure Transactions

-Built on Firebase, our app prioritizes the security of transactions, ensuring the safe handling of customer data.

-### 6. Order Tracking

-Real-time order tracking keeps users informed about the status and location of their purchases.

-### 7. Wishlist

-Users can create and manage wishlists for a personalized and streamlined shopping experience.
+### .
+My Orders

+Users can see his/her placed orders in the app.

 ## Requirements

-To run the E-Commerce Android App, ensure you meet the following requirements:
+To run the E-Commerce Android APK in your Android device, ensure you meet the following requirements:

-### Android Studio:

-Install the latest version of Android Studio.

-### Firebase Account:

-Create a Firebase account and configure the app with the provided Firebase configuration files.

 ### Internet Connection: